wp-plugins/ibs-events/readme.txt

 * IBS Events is a light weight event scheduling plugin for use with the IBS Calendar plugin.
 * Scheduling is simular to Google Calendar events and uses the rrule.js engine for recurring events.
 * rrule.js supports recurrence rules as defined in the iCalendar RFC.
+* Widget for listing IBS Events
+* Shortcode for listing IBS Events on post or page.

 Presently IBS Events is in its Beta phase of development and all testing and reporting of issues are appreciated.